Approximation and Uncertainty Quantification of Systems with Arbitrary Parameter Distributions using Weighted Leja Interpolation: Theory and Methodology

-where $l_{i, j}$ are univariate Lagrange polynomials, defined on the interpolation grid $Z_i$ as
+where $l_{i, j}$ are univariate Lagrange polynomials, defined on the interpolation grid $Z_i$ as:

-Given a smooth map $g$, the interpolation coefficients are expected to decay fast \cite{babuska2010, barthelmann2000}.
-Hence, the magnitudes of those coefficients can be used to appropriately truncate the expansion \eqref{eq:interp1d}, e.g., omit terms corresponding to coefficients with magnitudes below a certain tolerance.
-In that way, the interpolation can be truncated according to the desired accuracy.
-The accuracy of the interpolation depends crucially on the choice of nodes, e.g., Gauss-Legendre and Gauss-Hermite quadrature nodes are popular choices for \glspl{rv} following uniform or normal distributions, respectively.
-In particular, the error between $g$ and $\mathcal{I}_i\left[g\right]$ is related to the best polynomial approximation error $\epsilon_{\text{best}}$ through \cite{barthelmann2000, chkifa2014}
+The accuracy of the interpolation depends crucially on the choice of nodes, e.g., Gauss--Legendre and Gauss--Hermite quadrature nodes are popular choices for \glspl{rv} following uniform or normal distributions, respectively.
+In particular, the error between $g$ and $\mathcal{I}_i\left[g\right]$ is related to the best polynomial approximation error $\epsilon_{\text{best}}$ through \cite{barthelmann2000, chkifa2014}:

-where $\mathbb{P}_i$ denotes the space of Lagrange polynomials with degree up to $m\left(i\right) - 1$ and $\mathbb{L}_i$ the Lebesgue constant
+where $\mathbb{P}_i$ denotes the space of Lagrange polynomials with degree up to $m(i) - 1$ and $\mathbb{L}_i$ the Lebesgue constant: